duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 [input_file] is mandatory.
 The rest two arguments are optional.
 If [solver_options_file] is not specified, `findInjective` will look for a file named `solver_options` in the same directory as the binary.
 If that file is not found, the program will fall back to default options.
 If [result_file] is not given, results will be written to a file named `result` in the directory of the binary.

-_Input file_ contains vertices and faces(triangles/tetrahedrons) infomation about the rest and initial mesh, as well as the indices of constrained vertices.
+_Input file_ contains vertices and faces(triangles/tetrahedrons) information about the rest and initial mesh, as well as the indices of constrained vertices.

 _Solver options file_ contains parameters for TLC energy, options for NLopt solver, and a list of intermediate status to record during optimization.